FC Corvinul Hunedoara

-Asociaţia Club Sportiv FC Corvinul Hunedoara 1921 (/ro/), commonly known as Corvinul Hunedoara or simply Corvinul, is a Romanian professional football club based in the city of Hunedoara, Hunedoara County, that competes in the Liga II.
+Asociaţia Club Sportiv FC Corvinul Hunedoara 1921 (/ro/), commonly known as Corvinul Hunedoara or simply Corvinul, is a Romanian professional football club based in the city of Hunedoara, Hunedoara County, that competes in the Liga I.

 Founded in 1921 as Fero Sport Hunedoara, the club bore various names over time, but stuck with Corvinul, inspired by the history of the Hunyadi family (Familia Corvinilor) and the local Corvin Castle.
 Under this name, the team achieved its best performances during the 1980s, when it was a constant appearance in the top flight.
 Between 1979 and 1982, Corvinul was coached by Mircea Lucescu, who would go on to become one of the most successful Romanian managers.

-Following the fall of communism, Corvinul relegated to the Divizia B in 1992 and have not yet returned to the top flight.
+Following the fall of communism, Corvinul relegated to the Divizia B in 1992 and spent 34 consecutive seasons outside of the top flight.
 The club faced financial and identity issues in the 20th century, but in 2021 its brand was recovered by the Municipality of Hunedoara.

+They will return to Liga I for the 2026–27 season having won the previous edition of Liga II.